|Nutrition Facts (per serving)|

 Add the dry ingredients to a medium bowl and thoroughly whisk them together.

-Add the water to the dry ingredients a little at a time, kneading the mixture together to make a dough, about 2 to 3 minutes.
+Add water to the dry ingredients a little at a time, kneading the mixture together to form a dough.

 Cut dough into 8 equal pieces and shape the pieces into balls.